SonmezYigithan/Portfolio/README.md

 # Visutate
 #### Visutate is a Augmented Reality Meditation App made with Unity
-#### My job is to develop immersive AR/VR Scenes using Unity Engine.
-I developed and optimized UI components and AR algorithms for mobile devices.
-I developed backend structures using Firebase Realtime Database, Cloud Functions, and Authentication.

 - Optimized and developed UI elements
-- Developed backend features with Firebase Realtime Database, Firebase Cloud Functions and Authentication.
+- Developed backend features and social components with Firebase Realtime Database, Firebase Cloud Functions and Authentication.
 - Developed Unity Editor tools
 - Designed AR Scenes with assets provided from Art Team